Think building a new home is out of the question in the current housing market? Think again.

 Concern #4: “What if interest rates rise before my home is complete?”

+A lot can happen to interest rates in a year, and without a lender specializing in new homebuilding and one-time close loans, you may risk a higher rate by having a second loan closing for your mortgage once construction is final.
 Because our preferred lenders use a one-time close, construction-to-permanent loan to lock in your rate, it eliminates unwelcome surprises and potentially thousands of dollars in additional closing costs.
 Similar to a fixed-rate mortgage, your interest rate will be determined and set before construction starts, and it will remain the same when the loan converts to a traditional mortgage.

 Concern #5: “I don’t know how I will qualify for a second home.”

-An existing mortgage on your current home doesn’t have to keep you from building your dream home.
-“One of the biggest concerns we see is that most people think they have to qualify for two homes and pay two mortgages [throughout the build process of a TJH pre-construction home],” says Tayt Ianni of Kinecta.
+An existing mortgage on your home doesn’t have to keep you from building your dream home.
+“One of the biggest concerns we see is people thinking that they have to qualify for two homes and pay two mortgages [throughout the build process of a TJH pre-construction home],” says Tayt Ianni of Kinecta.
 “The reality is that they will have a much more affordable mortgage payment on the new home until it’s complete.
 At that time, they can sell the old home and apply that amount toward the new loan.”
 While it’s likely a bit more complex behind the scenes, Kinecta and our other preferred lenders make the lending process simple for clients:

-- The loan converts to a mortgage and principal payments begin after the final home inspection and/or certificate of occupancy
+• The loan converts to a mortgage and principal payments begin after the final home inspection and/or certificate of occupancy

 Concern #7: “Rising costs of building supplies.”

 With current inflation rates and the prices of building materials constantly changing, the last thing you want when building your new home is unexpected costs during the construction process.
-Unfortunately it’s more common than many realize, but it all comes down to the type of builder you choose.
-If you work with a cost plus builder, the price you agree upon could change depending on price increases of materials throughout the build process.
+Unfortunately, it’s more common than many realize, but it all comes down to the type of builder you choose.
+If you work with a cost-plus builder, the price you agree upon could change depending on price increases of materials throughout the build process.

-When you build a home with TJH, the base price of your home build is guaranteed and locked in when you sign your contract.
+With BUILD by TJH, the base price of your home build is guaranteed and locked in when you sign your contract.
 Even if the cost of materials or lumber increases during construction, your budget stays the same.
 “We recommend Thomas James Homes to clients that want to build a new home,” says Tayt.
 “Their process is quick, they won’t go over budget, and they have greater buying power when sourcing materials.”

 “I love that clients can design and build their dream home.
-One of my favorite things is when they realize that a new home is more cost-effective when they build with us.
+One of my favorite things is when they realize a new home is more cost-effective when they build with us.
 It just makes sense.”

 — Brian Reid, Chief Sales Officer, Thomas James Homes

 *Kinecta Federal Credit Union and Thomas James Homes are not affiliated.
 Membership requirements apply.
 NMLS (Nationwide Mortgage Lending Service) ID: 407870.
 Subject to credit and property approval.
 Rates, program terms, and conditions are subject to change without notice.
 Not all products are available in all states and for all loan amounts.
 Other restrictions and limitations may apply.
-The actual terms of the loan will depend upon the specific characteristics of the loan transaction, the applicant’s credit history, and other financial circumstances that may apply.
+The actual terms of the loan will depend upon the specific characteristics of the loan transaction, the applicant’s credit history, and other financial circumstances that may apply